IOTA-Ledger/blue-app-iota/README.md

 **Promoting an unconfirmed transaction does not require re-signing on the Ledger.**

-## How Ledger Nano S Works
+## How the Ledger Hardware Wallet Works

-The Ledger Nano S is a hardware wallet which deterministically generates an IOTA seed based on your 24 word mnemonic (created when setting up the Ledger Nano S).
+The Ledger Hardware Wallet works by deterministically generating an IOTA seed based on your 24 word mnemonic (created when setting up the device).

-Instead of storing the seed on your computer (which could be stolen by an attacker), the seed is stored on the Ledger Nano S, and is never broadcast to the host machine it is connected to.
+Instead of storing the seed on your computer (which could be stolen by an attacker), the seed is stored on the Ledger device, and is never broadcast to the host machine it is connected to.

 Instead, the host machine must ask the Ledger to provide the information (such as public keys or signatures).
-When creating transactions the host will generate the necessary information for the transaction bundle, and then will send it to the Ledger Nano S to be signed.
+When creating transactions the host will generate the necessary information for the transaction bundle, and then will send it to the Ledger device to be signed.
 The Ledger will then use the private keys associated with the input transactions to generate unique signatures, and will then transfer **only the signatures** back to the host machine.

 The host can then use these signatures (which are only valid for that specific transaction bundle) to broadcast the transaction to the network.
 However as you can see, neither the IOTA seed, nor any of the private keys ever leave the device.

 *However keep in mind that in IOTA the signature contains **some** information about the private key for one specific address.*

-See [Ledger's documentation](http://ledger.readthedocs.io) to get more info about the inner workings of the Ledger Nano S.
+See [Ledger's documentation](http://ledger.readthedocs.io) to get more info about the inner workings of the Ledger Hardware Wallets.

-## IOTA Specific Considerations on the Ledger Nano S
+## IOTA Specific Considerations on the Ledger Hardware Wallet

 ### IOTA User-Facing App Functions